 Online events and social media are also significant, more so if you dig deeper and look at their overall influence on purchase.

 I’ve shown through my previous posts, that many companies have responded well to the opportunity from digital media.
-Many B2B organisations are already successfully using digital marketing in specialist sectors like financial and professional services, IT and software, manufacturing, engineering and science to name a few.
+Many B2B organizations are already successfully using digital marketing in specialist sectors like financial and professional services, IT and software, manufacturing, engineering, and science to name a few.
 But because they don’t have a planned approach, they fail to make the most of communicating the services they offer, the value they add, or the expertise they have to effectively meet customer needs.

 Why content marketing is king in B2B digital strategy

 The route to effective B2B digital marketing unquestionably lies in engaging customers and prospects and providing them with useful, relevant content that improves their own business’ revenue and performance and positions yours as an expert to rely upon.